-Eta Sigma Phi, the national honorary society for classical studies, invites papers from undergraduate for presentation at the 152nd Annual Meeting of the Society of Classical Studies.
-The SCS will meet from January 5-8, 2022 in San Francisco, CA.
+Eta Sigma Phi, the national honorary society for classical studies, invites papers from undergraduate for presentation at the 154th Annual Meeting of the Society of Classical Studies.
+The SCS will meet from January 5-8, 2023 in New Orleans, LA.

 Papers may deal with any aspect of the ancient Greek and Roman world (e.g., literature, art, archaeology, history, religion, philosophy) or with the reception of classical cultures in modern times.
 Eta Sigma Phi is particularly interested in offering a variety of well-researched topics that represent the emerging interests of the newest members of the discipline.
 An established scholar will be invited to serve as respondent to the papers.